giovannirocci/paraphrasus-embedding-eval/README.md

 # Benchmarking library and reproduction code for [PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models](https://arxiv.org/abs/2409.12060)
 ![License: AGPLV3+](https://img.shields.io/badge/License-AGPLV3+-brightgreen.svg)

 This repository contains the code and datasets for benchmarking a paraphrase detector, as described in our COLING 2025 paper *PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models*.
-It also has the scripts to reproduce the results that are displayed in the paper.
+It also has the scripts that allow reproduction and extension of the results that are displayed in the paper.

 ## Quick start